brainstormforce/edd-advanced-discounts/readme.txt

 You can choose product variations with a setting - Product Requirements, and add maximum limit with a setting - Maximum Amount

+**Note**:
-**Note**: As this is an addon for Easy Digital Downloads plugin make sure it is activated.
+1. As this is an addon for Easy Digital Downloads plugin make sure it is activated
+2. EDD Download Requirements setting available under Downloads > Discount Codes will not be effective with this plugin.

 == Screenshots ==